mughu94/SemrushKeywordsCollection/README.md

 # SemrushKeywordsCollection
 Bismillah .

-all of Keywords was exported from https://www.semrush.com/analytics/keywordmagic/?q=KEYWORD_HERE&db=us with semursh pro account .
+all of the Keywords was exported from https://www.semrush.com/analytics/keywordmagic/?q=KEYWORD_HERE&db=us with semursh pro account .

 feel free to copy or download .